Lahm21111/Literature_Review/README.md

 4. The BEV decoder is a fully convolutional network with 3 branches, for semantic segmentation, instance embedding and direction prediction branch.

-## 26. There is More than Meets the Eye: Self-Supervised Multi-Object Detection and
+## 26. There is More than Meets the Eye: Self-Supervised Multi-Object Detection and Tracking with Sound by Distilling Multimodal Knowledge

 ### Summary: